fbpx

 Difference Between Wrongful Death & Survival Cause of Action

-When a loved one dies due to the negligence of another party, California law allows for two different types of lawsuits that can be brought against the negligent party.
+When a loved one passes away due to the negligence of another party, California law allows for two different types of lawsuits that can be against the negligent party.
 A California wrongful death lawsuit may be filed by the representative of the deceased’s estate, or by the decedent’s surviving spouse, children or other dependent family members.
 While, a survival cause of action can be filed by the estate’s personal representative, or if none has been appointed, by the decedent’s successor-in-interest.
 A survival cause of action can only be brought if the decedent did not immediately die from his injuries.
 The survival statute allows one to “step into the shoes” of the deceased and recover the damages the deceased person would have been entitled to had they lived, including non-economic and economic damages, such as:

 What Damages are Recoverable Under California Wrongful Death Actions